Seneca Growth Capital VCT

 - capability to deliver a timely and profitable investment exit.

-Examples of such companies are Yü Group and SuperCarers.
+Three examples are SuperCarers, LoopUp and Yü Group.
 To clarify, these are part of Seneca’s existing EIS portfolio.
-They’re only mentioned here to help give a flavour of the type of investment VCT investors might expect.
+They’re mentioned to help give a flavour of the type of investment VCT investors might expect.
 Please remember past performance is not a guide to the future.
-Any future investments may be more or less successful than those mentioned here.

 SuperCarers Ltd (unquoted)